US stocks edge lower amid more trade tariff worries

-U.S. stocks edged lower in early trading Monday amid speculation that the Trump administration is preparing to impose tariffs on another $200 billion-worth of Chinese goods.
-Technology stocks, retailers and restaurant chains were among the decliners.
-Energy stocks rose along with crude oil prices.
+U.S. stocks veered lower in morning trading Monday amid speculation that the Trump administration is preparing to impose tariffs on another $200 billion-worth of Chinese goods.
+Technology stocks, restaurant chains and banks were among the decliners.
+Industrial and basic materials companies also rose as the dollar weakened.

 Continue Reading Below